rticommunity/rticonnextdds-connector-py/examples/python/images/README.md

 ## Example description
 In this example `image_writer.py` publishes images at a set rate.
-`image_reader.py` polls every certain amount of time to retrieve the last received image and display it.
+`image_reader.py` image_reader.py polls at the configured interval to retrieve the most recently received image and display it.

 This example shows how to manipulate a more complex type.